code-monster-kevin/NachoTacos.Server.Authentication/NachoTacos.Server.Authentication.IdSvr/readme.md

 4. Configure Startup.cs for IdentityServer4

 ## Setup Resources, Clients, Users
-Resources - which API Resources can use
+1. Resources - which API Resources can use
-Clients - which applications can use
+2. Clients - which applications can use
-Users - which users can use
+3. Users - which users can use

+refer to the source code ~\Configuration\InMemoryConfiguration.cs

 ## Configure Startup.cs for IdentityServer4